 Aside from quality variations there are 3 main types of office space in London – each with their own cost pros and cons:

 Conventional Office Lease

-Side by side, priced per square foot, conventional office space are more cost effective than serviced offices.
+Side by side, priced per square foot, conventional office space is more cost effective than a serviced office.
 However, bear in mind that conventional offices have additional costs.
 Before you move in, you will pay legal fees for processing the lease and an acquisition fee to a commercial agent.
 A tenant takes full responsibility for everything within the space – so fit out, furnishing, telecoms and IT infrastructure will need to be paid for.
 Business rates and serviced charges also apply to conventional leases (see ongoing costs below).
 Larger, established businesses generally prefer conventional leases because they retain full control of the space and they are able to commit to a 5 year lease.

 Serviced Office Space